-This is the most common way people lose files on PC.
+This is the most common way people lose files on a PC.
 Usually, it happens due to wrong command input.
-You might be trying to save or perform other functions but end up deleting important files.
+You might try to save or perform other functions but delete essential files.

 But when it comes to deleted files, they are not deleted.
-Instead, they are hidden from view to be overwritten by the PC later on.
-When it comes to the recovery of these types of files, the faster the recovery is initiated, the better its success.
+Instead, they are hidden from view to be overwritten by the PC later.
+When recovering these types of files, the faster the recovery is initiated, the better its success.

 2. Mechanical damages

-In this case, file loss can come about as a result of damage to the hard drive, malfunctioning drive, unsuccessful repartitioning of the drive, or formatting of the drive.
+In this case, file loss can come about due to damage to the hard drive, malfunctioning drive, unsuccessful repartitioning of the drive, or formatting of the drive.

 3. Virus infection of files

 This is another common phenomenon.
-Computer viruses can enter the files from infected internet online sources, or by connecting corrupted hardware to the computer.
+Computer viruses can enter the files from infected online sources or connect corrupted hardware to the computer.

 How To Recover Lost Files On A Computer

 If you are wondering – how do I recover a lost file on my computer?
-Here are 3 applicable methods to apply.
+Here are three applicable methods to apply.

 Method 1: Use IOLO Search and Rescue

 The number one and most effective way is by using IOLO Search and Recover.
-It helps to recover files deleted accidentally and files lost due to mechanical damages to the drives of computers.
+It helps to recover files deleted accidentally and lost due to mechanical damage to the drives of computers.

-Search and Recover is a data recovery software that can help you to recover lost files on a PC.
-Plus, it is applicable for USB flash drives, thumb drives, CDs, memory cards, DVDs, etc.
+Search and Recover is a data recovery software that can help you recover lost files on a PC.
+Plus, it applies to USB flash drives, thumb drives, CDs, memory cards, DVDs, etc.

-The software has a feature that can also help in recovering files from malfunctioning, repartitioned, formatted, and damaged drives and devices.
+The software has a feature that can also help recover files from malfunctioning, repartitioning, formatting, and damaging drives and devices.

 You can download digital versions of this software after purchase or purchase physical CDs for installation and use.
 Follow the prompts to install and use.

-Method 2: Recover lost files from Recycle Bin
+Method 2: Recover lost files from the Recycle Bin

 When files are deleted from the system, they usually end up in the recycling bin.
 Recovering this type of file is generally very easy.